How to Send a Fax Without a Fax Machine

 Preparing Your Document Before You Fax

-Most fax services accept PDF, Word, and image files.
-PDF is the safest choice because it preserves formatting exactly.
+FaxDrop accepts PDF, JPG, and PNG files.
+PDF usually preserves document layout most consistently.
+Export Word documents as PDF first.
 If you have a physical paper document, take a clear photo with your phone or scan it.
 Most phone cameras produce files that fax perfectly.

 If you need to combine multiple documents into one fax, use a free PDF merge tool to join them before uploading.
 Need to compress a large file?
 The PDF compressor handles that.
 Both tools run entirely in your browser, so your files stay on your device.